textcreationpartnership/A00380/README.md

 #####Front#####

+1. ¶ To the chrysten reader.

+1. ¶ The texte of the psalme.

+    _ ¶ A Paraprhase of the psalme.

 #####Body#####

-An exposicyon of the .xv. psalme made by mayster Erasmus of Rotherdame in whiche is full purely decl **Types of content**
+1. ¶Lorde who shall dwell in thy tabernacle?

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!